Written byConnie Yang

 - Temporary glitches appear in Finder.
 The corrupted Finder preferences files and other configuration files lead to Finder's misbehavior.

 - System errors.
-System errors or bugs make some of the apps on Mac perform abnormally, Finder is one of them.
+System errors or bugs after upgrading macOS make some of the apps on Mac perform abnormally, Finder is one of them.
+Corrupted system files could be the culprit of the issue that Finder not responding after upgrading to macOS Sonoma.

 - Interference or conflicts from other programs.
-Some third-party apps are not completely compatible with macOS or carry malware, causing Finder and other software that come with your Mac won't respond, won't launch, or keeps crashing.
+Some third-party apps are not completely compatible with macOS, become incompatible after upgrading to macOS Sonoma, or carry malware, causing Finder and other software that comes with your Mac won't respond, not launch, or keep crashing.

 - Problematic peripherals.
-The external devices you've plugged into your Mac carry viruses or are preinstalled with third-party drivers, which lead to your Finder running out of track.
+The external devices you've plugged into your Mac carry viruses or are preinstalled with third-party drivers, which leads to your Finder running out of track.

 Mac Finder not responding/keeps crashing, here're solutions

 Finder not responding on MacBook Pro, MacBook Air, or other models is not a rare issue.
-Some users report that Finder even keeps crashing and not responding on a Mac running macOS Monterey or Big Sur.
+Some users report that Finder even keeps crashing and not responding on a Mac running macOS Sonoma/Ventura/Monterey.

 Actually, in view of the possible reasons mentioned above, not only the system but also many other factors can make Finder not work properly.
 So, it is hard to locate the root cause immediately but troubleshoot the problem with the solutions one by one.

-Ways to fix Finder not responding on Mac/MacBook running macOS Monterey or Big Sur:
+Ways to fix Finder not responding on Mac/MacBook running macOS Sonoma or Ventura:

 - Relaunch Finder